What Are Azure Guest Accounts?

 Step 3 - Access Resources Without MFA

 If guests are not subject to a Conditional Access policy requiring MFA, a compromised guest account provides direct access to all shared resources without additional verification - SharePoint files, Teams channels, OneDrive content.
+The worst case is a guest that also holds an Entra directory role, where wide-open cross-tenant B2B trust becomes a path to Global Administrator - see Entra Guest Admin Role Cross Tenant B2B Trust: How External Users Reach Global Administrator.

 Step 4 - Lateral Movement via Shared Resources

 Guest accounts often have access to sensitive shared content that can be exfiltrated directly.
 Project documents, contracts, customer data - all visible to appropriately permissioned guests.
+Group membership is the sharper path: a guest added to a role-assignable or nested privileged group inherits far more than file access, as covered in Entra ID Nested Privileged Groups, Role-Assignable Groups, and Guests in Security Groups.

 Step 5 - Persist via Forgotten Accounts